Are Your Kids Safe Online?

 - Explain appropriate online behavior to your child.
 Learn how predators operate (the National Center for Missing & Exploited Children has some good resources).
 Then, teach your children what’s appropriate online and what could be signs of a predator.
 For example, if someone is being flattering, tries to quickly get personal, or requests explicit photos, these are red flags indicating predatory behavior.
 Make sure your children know to talk to a trusted adult if someone is behaving inappropriately with them online or in person.

 - Limit access to apps and content.
-Smartphones and third-party tools like Circle can limit what your kids are able to do online.
+Aura's parental controls can limit what your kids are able to do online.
 For example, parental controls can limit which apps your kids can use or sites they can visit.
 This is especially important for social media sites and forums on which kids feel pressured to share photos.
 As a guideline, explain that they shouldn’t share pictures online that they wouldn't want you to see.

 - Monitor your child’s online activity.
 It can feel invasive, but it’s a good idea to either track or discuss how you’ll monitor your children’s conversations and activity online.
 To maintain their trust, only request access to their phones, chat rooms, or social media accounts if you feel they’re at risk — not to spy on them.